Marshall J. Seidman Lecture Series

 "In the Trenches" Seminar Series

 In order to provide the faculty and students with a deeper understanding of the challenges and opportunities faced by front-line managers and to provide a more comprehensive view of the delivery system itself, the Department of Health Care Policy started a unique seminar series in 2000.
 We invite guests to speak on issues affecting the financing and delivery of health care at their practices, institutions, or corporations.
 Dr. Bruce Landon coordinates the series; it is open to members of the university.
-For lecture details, please contact Mary Hurley.
+For lecture details, please contact Kim McDougall.

 PhD in Health Policy Research Seminar